-Budgetary Accounting - Minnesota State Colleges and Universities' budgetary accounting, which is the basis for annual budgets and allocation of the state appropriation, differs from GAAP.
+Budgetary Accounting - Minnesota State budgetary accounting, which is the basis for annual budgets and allocation of the state appropriation, differs from GAAP.
 Budgetary accounting includes all receipts and expenses up to the close of the books in August for the budget fiscal year.
 Revenues not yet received by the close of the books are not included.
 The criterion for recognizing expenses is the actual disbursement, and not when the goods or services are received.

 The state of Minnesota operates on a two year (biennial) budget cycle ending on June 30 of odd numbered years.
-Minnesota State Colleges and Universities is governed by a 15 member Board of Trustees appointed by the Governor with the advice and consent of the state senate.
-The Board approves the individual colleges and universities biennial budget requests and allocations as part of the Minnesota State Colleges and Universities' total budget.
+Minnesota State is governed by a 15 member board of trustees appointed by the Governor with the advice and consent of the state senate.
+The board approves the individual colleges and universities biennial budget requests and allocations as part of the Minnesota State total budget.

 Budgetary control is maintained at the college and university level.
-Presidents have the authority and responsibility to administer the budget and can transfer money between programs within each college and university without Board approval.
-The budget of a college or university can be legally amended by the authority of the Vice Chancellor or Chief Financial Officer of Minnesota State Colleges and Universities
+Presidents have the authority and responsibility to administer the budget and can transfer money between programs within each college and university without board approval.
+The budget of a college or university can be legally amended by the authority of the Vice Chancellor or Chief Financial Officer of Minnesota State.

-State appropriations do not lapse at fiscal yearend.
+State appropriations do not lapse at fiscal year-end.
 Any unexpended appropriation from the first fiscal year of a biennium is available for the second fiscal year.
 Any unexpended balance may also carry over into future bienniums.
-State appropriation included \$2,843,812 and \$3,324,564 in fiscal years 2015 and 2014 respectively, for asset repairs and improvements that are not capitalized.
+State appropriation included \$3,052,325 and \$2,843,812 in fiscal years 2016 and 2015 respectively, for asset repairs and improvements that are not capitalized.

-Capital Appropriation Revenue - Minnesota State Colleges and Universities is responsible for paying one third of the debt service for certain general obligation bonds sold for capital projects, as specified in the authorizing legislation.
-The portion of general obligation bond debt service that is payable by the state of Minnesota is recognized by Minnesota State Colleges and Universities as capital appropriation revenue when the related expenses are incurred.
+Capital Appropriation Revenue - Minnesota State is responsible for paying one third of the debt service for certain general obligation bonds sold for capital projects, as specified in the authorizing legislation.
+The portion of general obligation bond debt service that is payable by the state of Minnesota is recognized by Minnesota State as capital appropriation revenue when the related expenses are incurred.
 Individual colleges and universities are allocated cash, capital appropriation revenue, and debt based on capital project expenses that are capitalized.

 Cash and Cash Equivalents - The cash balance represents cash in the state treasury and demand deposits in local bank accounts as well as cash equivalents.
-Cash equivalents are short term, highly liquid investments having original maturities (remaining time to maturity at acquisition) of three months or less.
-Cash and cash equivalents include amounts in demand deposits, savings accounts, cash management pools, repurchase agreements, and money market funds.
+Cash equivalents are short term, high liquid deposits having original maturities (remaining time to maturity at acquisition) of three months or less.
+Cash and cash equivalents include amounts in demand deposits with the Minnesota State Board of Investment, savings accounts, cash management pools, repurchase agreements, and money market funds.